-On March 25, 2013, a freight payment and audit service provider, Trendset, Inc. ("Trendset"), provided notice to its customers that all freight payment services would immediately cease as a result of fraud at Trendset.
+As reported in prior periods, on March 25, 2013, a freight payment and audit service provider, Trendset, Inc. ("Trendset"), provided notice to its customers that all freight payment services would immediately cease as a result of fraud at Trendset.
 Management believes that the Company incurred a loss primarily related to funds disbursed by the Company to Trendset that were not subsequently remitted to freight carriers that provided services on behalf of the Company and additional costs related to recovery efforts.
-Based on available information, management estimates that the Company's loss was approximately \$8.1 which is included in Selling, Distribution, and Administrative Expenses in the Consolidated Statements of Comprehensive Income.
+Based on then available information, management estimated that the Company's loss was approximately \$8.1 which was previously included in Selling, Distribution, and Administrative Expenses in the Consolidated Statements of Comprehensive Income during fiscal 2013.
+During fiscal 2014, the Company received \$5.8 in recovery payments related to this loss, consisting primarily of payments under an insurance policy maintained by the Company.
+These recoveries are included as an offset to expense in Selling, Distribution and Administrative Expenses in the Consolidated Statements of Comprehensive Income and cover a portion of, but not the entirety of, the Company's loss related to this matter.